kcaliskan/advanced-js/1-js-foundation/2-call-stack-and-memory-heap.md

 ## Call Stack (aka Execution Stack)

+1. At the most basic level, the call stack is a data structure that utilizes the Last in, First out(LIFO) principle to store and manage function invocation.

-1. Call stack stores functions and variables.
+2. Call stack stores functions and variables.

-2. It runs in a first in - last out mode.
+3. It runs in a Last in - Firs out mode (LIFO).

-3. Call stack is where the engine keeps track of where your code is and it's execution.
+4. Call stack is where the engine keeps track of where your code is and it's execution.

 **Stack Overflow**